deltalazer/delta/README.md

 ### Please include:

-- Your beatmap file and exact section/hitobject settings used
+- Your beatmap file and exact section/hitobject settings used, or a link to the map (delta.mikuuu.xyz) if it is uploaded.
 - The expected behavior compared to the actual behavior
 - Your client's crash logs/stack trace if available
 - Your build type [Debug or Release]
+- The version of delta!lazer you are on.

 ## Contributing